Below is a list of different methods that I would recommend for creating

 any sort of solid surface into a whiteboard.

-perfect whiteboard surface.
+whiteboard surface.
 Can keep the original surface's colors and

 designs intact.